 The Eclipse bug data set can be used to build and assess models for defect prediction.
-Figure 3 shows a histogram of the number of defects for packages.
-Most packages (almost 50%) have no observed defects; the remaining packages have up to 103 defects reported.
+Figure 3 shows a histogram of the number of defects for packages in Eclipse 3.0.
+Most packages have no observed defects; some packages have up to 65 defects reported.